arturdryomov/pages/content/posts/2018-05-26-androids-dream.md

 ```

 The `Bluetooth` instance should be provided via the Inversion of Control
-implementation. `AndroidBluetooth` is for the real use and `TestBluetooth` for tests.
+implementation. `AndroidBluetooth` is for the real use and `TestBluetooth` is for tests.

-Regarding UI-related things — the topic was beaten
+About UI-related things — the topic was beaten
 to death over and over again.
 MVP, MVVM, MVI — everything works.
 The `V` part
 isolates framework widgets and related interactions, so it is possible to test
 everything except it.
 Create a `TestView`, provide `Test*`